emuehlstein/pyrepeater/README.md

 a repeater controller for Retevis & Midland GRMS repeaters with the interface board from www.gmrstwowayradio.com

+presently intended for use on linux, raspberry pi

 ## objectives
 Asyncronously handle the following repeater behaviours: